rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 ---
-title: A Beginner's Guide to Hadoop Storage Formats (or File Formats)
+title: An Introduction to Hadoop and Spark Storage Formats (or File Formats)
 subject: hadoop
 description: I'll walk through what we mean when we talk about 'storage formats' or 'file formats' for Hadoop and give you some initial advice on what format to use and how.
 layout: post
 published: true
+subject: hadoop
 date: 2016-09-01
 image:
   url: /img/file_formats.jpg